-Sangria is a sweetened refreshing drink or beverage with red wine and fruit as its main ingredients.
+Sangria is a sweetened, refreshing drink with red wine and fruit as its main ingredients.
 It might also contain lemon-lime soft drinks or other liqueurs.
-It hails from Spain, and it's an excellent idea for outdoor celebrations, picnics, and backyard barbecues, especially during warmer months.
+It hails from Spain and is an excellent choice for outdoor celebrations, picnics, and backyard barbecues, especially during warmer months.

 If you like red wine and Summer drinks and you never tried sangria yet, you're in for a wonderful surprise.